Impact of AI on Talent Management: Streamlining Recruitment Processes

 - Where can you find the most women who have risen to management positions?

-- What tools are you using to find health care workers who can start on the first day?
+- What tools are you using to find healthcare workers who can start on the first day?

 AI can find candidates or evaluate them later by figuring out what skills or interests they have based on things like previous jobs, volunteer work, or schooling.
-Since the programme is always learning, it keeps track of connections that it can then use in different employment situations.
+Since the program is always learning, it keeps track of connections that it can then use in different employment situations.
 This can make it possible for a candidate or present employee to be a good fit for more jobs within an organization, even if they didn't apply for them.